MerginMaps/mobile/README.md

 ## How to help/contribute?

-- Help with translations, join [Input App Transifex Team](https://www.transifex.com/lutra-consulting/input)
+- Help with translations, join [Mergin Maps Input app Transifex Team](https://www.transifex.com/lutra-consulting/input)
 - Write a review of the application on App Store or Android Google Play
 - Test the application and report the bugs
 - Write a blog post or case study or create a youtube video.
 We are happy to help to promote it or co-author and place on our websites
 - Software developer?
 Code and prepare a pull request.
 We will help you with setup of the development environment and answer your questions.
-- Donate or [subscribe](https://app.merginmaps.com/) to the Mergin Maps cloud service to help us maintain the project.
+- Donate or [subscribe](https://merginmaps.com/) to the Mergin Maps cloud service to help us maintain the project.

 <div><img align="left" width="45" height="45" src="https://raw.githubusercontent.com/MerginMaps/docs/main/src/.vuepress/public/slack.svg"><a href="https://merginmaps.com/community/join">Join our community chat</a><br/>and ask questions!</div>

 ## Features

-Input features touch optimised GUI components based on Qt Quick (based on QGIS core library).
+Mergin Maps Input app features touch optimised GUI components based on Qt Quick (based on QGIS core library).

 * Mapping components - map canvas, GPS position, scale bar, markers
 * Support for capturing of new geometries
 * Display and editing of feature forms
-* Built-in service for storing and synchronising data ([Mergin Maps](https://app.merginmaps.com/))
+* Built-in service for storing and synchronising data ([Mergin Maps](https://merginmaps.com/))
 * Translated to several [languages](https://www.transifex.com/lutra-consulting/input)

 <p float="left">